-\subsection{Link Prediction}
+\subsection{Link prediction}

 Link prediction datasets require inferring missing or future edges in graphs with multimodal node features.
-Datasets that incorporate multimodal node features include Books LP \cite{zhu2025mosaicmodalitiescomprehensivebenchmark}, which comprises approximately 636,500 book nodes, each with cover images and descriptions, used for link inference.
+Books LP \cite{zhu2025mosaicmodalitiescomprehensivebenchmark} comprises approximately 636,500 book nodes, each with cover images and descriptions, used for link inference.
 The Sports CoPurchase and Cloth CoPurchase datasets \cite{zhu2025mosaicmodalitiescomprehensivebenchmark} are co-purchase graphs containing 50,250 and 125,839 product nodes respectively, with each node annotated with product titles and images.
 HyperGCL-Ecomm \cite{saifuddin2025hypergclmultimodalgraphcontrastive} is a hypergraph dataset with 1,000,000 product nodes possessing multimodal features and 500,000,000 behavioral edges.
 VTKG-I and VTKG-C \cite{lee-etal-2023-vista} present two commonsense knowledge graphs (KGs), each with approximately 130 entities and 842 triples, where entities are associated with images and text, designed for knowledge graph completion tasks.
 TIVA KG \cite{10.1145/3581783.3612266} is a quad-modal knowledge graph containing roughly 50,000 entities and 200,000 triples, which combines text, image, video, and audio modalities for completion tasks.

-\subsection{Graph Classification}
+\subsection{Graph classification}

 Graph classification datasets learn holistic representations for entire graphs with heterogeneous node and edge attributes.
 In the context of the OMG-NAS framework \cite{Cai_Wang_Li_Zhang_Zhu_2024}, a Recipe graph is utilized, comprised of approximately 20,000 recipe nodes and 160,000 ingredient/instruction edges, where images are partitioned into 16×16 patch nodes and text into word nodes.
 Separately, the Large-RG dataset \cite{ijcai2022p482} models a culinary graph containing over 500,000 recipe nodes linked by ingredient edges, enriched with image and textual attributes.